What Is Deindividuation (And How Can Online Therapy Help?)

 Need help with self awareness and boundaries?

-Online therapy with BetterHelp: How can online therapy support those experiencing deindividuation?
+Online therapy with BetterHelp: How can online therapy support people experiencing deindividuation?

-If you or someone you know is experiencing this, it can be important to seek the help of a trusted professional.
-However, this may be easier said than done for many, as the very prospect of outside support can feel overwhelming at times.
+If you or someone you know is working through the effects of deindividuation, it can be important to seek the help of a trusted professional.
+However, this process may be easier said than done, as the very prospect of outside support can feel overwhelming at times.
 BetterHelp offers convenient availability to online therapists who are ready to help you regain your awareness of self and keep control of it, even when in a large crowd.

 Is online therapy effective?

-Online therapy has become increasingly popular across many social groups over the last few years, but researchers have been gauging its flexibility for some time.
-Veterans are actually one of the most common populations to have been studied, many of whom may have been specifically seeking support for deindividuation and its effects.
+Online therapy has become increasingly popular across many social groups over the last few years, but researchers have been gauging its effectiveness for some time.
+Veterans are one of the most common study populations for online therapy, many of whom may have been specifically seeking support for deindividuation and its effects.

-The New York Times recently ran an article about online therapy and cited two different studies where veterans were split into two groups: one group did traditional in-person therapy, and the other group did online therapy.
+The New York Times recently ran an article about online therapy and cited two different studies where veterans were split into two groups, one who attended traditional in-person therapy, and one who attended online therapy.
 Both studies found information that suggests that both types of therapy are equally effective.

 Takeaway